A Paying Gig in the Orange Economy

 The assumption on the part of those seeking to engage the services of an artist for a one-off performance (my definition of a gig) 🧑🏿🎤 is that the performer should contribute to the cause, get exposure or be paid less than a fair wage for his or her services.
 That might be true in some instances – for instance – a very young, green performer looking to get their foot in the door should probably offer their services for free or close to it.
 Or if there is a disaster relief concert where the artists come together in a collective effort for a greater good, an artist should probably do this for free also.

 Cue: “We are the World” – the one for Africa in 1985 and the one for Haiti in 2010).
-Note, however, that those performers on those projects were/are established, world-renowned artists who likely had/have the big bucks rolling in and could afford to do some charity work to help the Orange Economy.
+Note, however, that those performers on those projects were/are established, world-renowned artists who likely had/have the big bucks rolling in and could afford to do some charity work.
 But in many cases, a less famous seasoned performer is expected to roll out the rug of generosity to get his or her 5 minutes of fame for a far less lofty cause – to ease up the pockets of the promoter or producer.

 I’m not advocating that everyone be paid top rate (or even paid at all); as mentioned, there are those new artists who need to start at the bottom and work their way up.
 Entertainment is a grueling business and if they’re serious, they need to learn that the glamour of the stage is underpinned with exponential quantities of hard work, competition and negotiation that are larger unseen by the same public that comes to see the show.
 And sometimes compensation is, in fact, in the form or exposure or experience.
 But for that performer who wants to make a consistent, decent living off of his or her performing arts practice and who consistently delivers a solid product, there needs to be a fundamental understanding on the part of those who hire them that their efforts must be compensated fairly (watch Rihanna’s shocking music video on the matter here.
 It is absolutely not recommended that anyone resort to these tactics to get their money – or for any other reason).